bradgwest/paap/write/paper.md

 * unsupervised clustering vs supervised learning -> broadens the potential datasets that we can use -->

+**TODO** - The following need to be done, but I'm waiting until I have a bit more content written

+* Formatting figures with captions and linking to the figure numbers in the text
+* Making images, image captions, including them in the text.

 # Introduction
 <!-- This is where your state the motivation -->
 <!-- contributions to the field -->